-- a.
-The opening of the cones used in clinical practice is quantified and varies usually between 4.0 and 40.0 mm. - b.
-In most modern stereotactic treatment techniques the cone is replaced by a micro-MLC system, integrated in the treatment accelerator. - c.
-In exceptional situations only the cone might be used, e.g. trichemius irradiation.
+Glossary CONVENTIONAL ACCELERATOR Cone (Linac) A cone is a cylindrical high-Z material device with at a.
+The opening of the cones used in clinical practice is quantified and varies usually its centre over its full length an opening, attachable between 4.0 and 40.0 mm. to the Linac treatment head and with the aim to limit b.
+In most modern stereotactic treatment techniques the cone is replaced by a microthe irradiation field opening of the irradiation device, MLC system, integrated in the treatment accelerator. such that the cylindrical axis coincides with the C. In exceptional situations only the cone might be used, e.g. trichemius irradiation. collimator rotation axis. l

 ExacTrac System ExacTrac system is a patient alignment system, a.
 ExacTrac system consists of: forcing robotic treatment couch movements.
 Infra-red system, detecting markers and used for a rough target set-up at isocentre.
 X-ray system to detected fiducials or bony structures, used for fine-adjustment of target set-up at isocentre.
 Interface to the robotic treatment couch to force its movements to fine-align target set-up at isocentre. b.
 It is strongly advised to test the movement of the robotic treatment couch induced by the ExacTrac system when both originate from different manufacturers.
 C. Calibration procedure is described in the ExacTrac software itself. d.
 Quality control of the calibration procedure is based on an independent X-ray based, checking the isocentre projection by applying the Winston Lutz test tool with on the X-ray imagers.
-Frameless (System) A Frameless System is a combined strong a.
+Frameless (System) A Frameless System is a combined strong а.
 The ambition requires that a Frameless System can be handled as a reference immobilisation and marker system with the explicit frame (see table "definitions").
 The term "frameless" reflects the ambition to avoid ambition to be handled as a non-invasive reference using an invasive frame. frame. b.
 To fulfil the ambition, a Frameless System can be handled as a reference frame.
 Two potential weak links of the system should be investigated by the user: A Frameless System is based on immobilisation (see table "definitions") principles instead of fixation (see table "definitions")